-The notice period must be a reasonable length and must not be less than 60 days.
+The notice period must be of reasonable length, and must not be less than 60 days.

-- 9.22 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
+- 9.20 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
 This is a change or event, other than a fundamental or significant change, which a Shareholder must be made aware of unless the ACD concludes the change is insignificant.
 The appropriate manner and timescale of notification will depend on the nature of the change or event.
-An appropriate manner of notification could include the information being included in the next long report of the Company. - 9.23 Changes to the investment objective and policy of the Company will normally require approval by shareholders at an extraordinary general meeting if the change alters the nature or risk profile of the Company, or on giving 60 days' notice to shareholders where these do not alter the nature or risk profile of the Company.
+An appropriate manner of notification could include the information being included in the next long form report of the Company. - 9.21 Changes to the investment objective and policy of the Company will normally require approval by Shareholders at an extraordinary general meeting if the change alters the nature or risk profile of the Company, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
 In exceptional circumstances, changes may be made to the investment objective and policy of the Company with no minimum period of notice where these are for clarification purposes only.
-In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the OEIC Regulations and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.
+In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.

-10. The Authorised Corporate Director (ACD)
+10. The ACD

-- 10.1 The ACD is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646. - 10.2 The ACD is, for the purposes of COLL, an authorised fund manager and, for the purposes of the UK AIFM regime, is a UK AIFM.
+- 10.1 The ACD is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646. - 10.2 The ACD is a UK AIFM for the purposes of the UK AIFM regime and, for the purposes of COLL, an authorised fund manager.

-Registered office and head office: Exchange Building St John's Street Chichester West Sussex PO19 1UP Telephone number 01243 531 234 Share capital: Issued and paid up: £5,673,167
+Registered and head office: Exchange Building, St John's Street, Chichester,

+West Sussex PO19 1UP

+Telephone: 01243 531234

+Share capital: Issued and paid up £5,673,167

-- 10.3 The ACD is authorised and regulated by the Financial Conduct Authority and is authorised to carry on certain permitted regulated activities in the United Kingdom in accordance with the Act. - 10.4 The ACD is the sole director of the Company and its main business is the establishment and operation of collective investment schemes.
+- 10.3 The ACD is authorised and regulated by the FCA and is authorised to carry on certain permitted regulated activities in the UK in accordance with the Act. - 10.4 The directors of the ACD and their business occupations are as follows: